-Eating too many sugary foods in the third trimester can make Your Baby gain excessive weight.
+Eating too many sugary foods in the third trimester can make Your Child gain excessive weight.

-It is therefore essential for you to eat a balanced diet that supplies your developing Your Baby with the right nutritional support.
+It is therefore essential for you to eat a balanced diet that supplies your developing Your Child with the right nutritional support.

 Growth in third trimester

 There are three stages or trimesters in pregnancy.
 The third and last trimester is a critical time for growth, as the developing fetus will gain almost half its weight in this three-month period.
 Besides, it is essential for brain and lung formation.
 The food you eat directly impacts Your Child ’s weight.
 So proper, balanced nutrition is of primary importance for your health and that of Your Child ’s.

 The American Pregnancy Association recommends gaining around 0.5 kg per week during the seventh and eighth months of pregnancy.
 However, your weight may stabilize or even decrease slightly in the ninth month.
 If you eat too many refined carbohydrates and sugary foods during this period, it can negatively impact Your Child ’s health.

 The sugar you eat can cross the placenta and enter Your Child , raising the blood sugar levels.
 This causes Your Child to produce excessive amounts of the hormone insulin, which induces fat formation.
 Thus, high sugar intake and the resultant extra insulin cause Your Child to grow too large, a condition called macrosomia.